brodykendall/DNAcycP2-Python/README.md

 ## What is DNAcycP?

-**DNAcycP**, short for **DNA** **cyc**lizablity **P**rediction, is a Python package for accurate predict of DNA intrinsic cyclizablity score.
+**DNAcycP**, short for **DNA** **cyc**lizablity **P**rediction, is a Python package for accurate prediction of DNA intrinsic cyclizablity score.
 It was built upon a deep learning architecture with a hybrid of Inception and Residual network structure and an LSTM layer.
 The original DNAcycP was trained based on loop-seq data from Basu et al 2021 (see below).
 An updated version (DNAcycP2) was trained based on smoothed predictions of this loop-seq data.
 The predicted score (for either DNAcycP or DNAcycP2), termed **C-score** achieves high accuracy compared to the experimentally measured cyclizablity score by loop-seq assay.

 ## Available format of DNAcycP